yegor256/blog/_posts/2014/apr/2014-04-18-jcabi-http-server-mocking.md

 If you have any questions or suggestions, please submit them through [GitHub issues](https://github.com/jcabi/jcabi-http/issues).
-As always, bugs are welcome :)
+As always, bugs are welcome.